 Not only are there historical records, but drinking rumen liquid in emergencies was also part of the standard survival training in the South African Air Force (SAAF) in the 1980s.
 I attended one of these trainings.

-During the training, we were given a freshly shot, non-gutted impala and taught how to carry the relatively heavy animal efficiently and with the least amount of effort.
-We then removed the entire ruminant digestive system, hung it up on a tree, and let the liquid settle in the lower parts.
+During the training, we were given a freshly shot, non-gutted impala and taught how to carry the relatively heavy animal efficiently and with the least effort.
+We then removed the entire ruminant digestive system, hung it on a tree, and let the liquid settle in the lower parts.
 See the photos attached to illustrate this.
+After a few minutes, we poked the lower part of the rumen with a knife and caught the dripping liquid in our mess tins.
+We drank the liquid and then received a second helping in a slightly different manner.

 Through the shot hole in the rumen (presumably caused by a poorly aimed shot), we reached into the stomach and took a handful of rumen content, which we squeezed in our fists.
 By doing so, rumen liquid dripped over our thumbs and into our mouths.